-This report provides an overview of the President's Management Agenda, announced in August 2001, and comprising five government-wide initiatives, including strategic management of human capital, competitive sourcing, improved financial and real property management, expanded electronic government, and performance improvement (originally referred to as budget and performance integration).
-Related developments, such as introduction of a Management Scorecard for gauging agency achievement on the initiatives and development of a program assessment rating tool (PART) for evaluating program performance, are also discussed.
-This report will be updated as developments warrant.
+This report provides an overview of the President's Management Agenda, announced by former President George W. Bush in August 2001.
+The Agenda included five government-wide initiatives: strategic management of human capital, competitive sourcing, improved financial management, expanded electronic government, and performance improvement.
+Related developments, such as the introduction of a Management Scorecard for gauging agency achievement on the initiatives and development of a program assessment rating tool (PART) for evaluating program performance, are also discussed.
+This report will not be further updated.